-Course Number Course Title Term Hours AHS 100 First Year Seminar Fall, Spring 1 DHD 101 Disability in U.S. Society Fall, Spring 3 DHD 102 Disability in American Film (online in Spring) Fall, Spring 3 DHD 201 Disability, Rights, and Culture Spring 3 DHD 202 Disability, Health, and Society Spring 3 DHD 301 Disability, Research, and Interdisciplinary Methods Fall 3 DHD 302 Disability, Policy, and Law Spring 3 DHD 400 Capstone (taken in the last term) Fall, Spring 1 DHD 401 Foundations of Disability and Human Development (online) Fall, Spring 3
+Course Number Course Title Term Hours DHD 100 First Year Seminar Fall, Spring 1 DHD 101 Disability in U.S. Society Fall, Spring 3 DHD 102 Disability in American Film (online in Spring) Fall, Spring 3 DHD 201 Disability, Rights, and Culture Spring 3 DHD 202 Disability, Health, and Society Spring 3 DHD 301 Disability, Research, and Interdisciplinary Methods Fall 3 DHD 302 Disability, Policy, and Law Spring 3 DHD 303 Disability Activism: From the Local to the Global Spring 3 DHD 400 Capstone (taken in the last term) Fall, Spring 1 DHD 401 Foundations of Disability and Human Development (online) Fall, Spring 3

 ^{}Required for all first year students in the College of Applied Health Sciences and optional for transfer students.
-Transfer students are not required to complete AHS 100 as part of the DHD core courses and will earn a total of 34 hours in core courses.
+Transfer students are not required to complete DHD 100 as part of the DHD core courses and will earn a total of 34 hours in core courses.
 The additional credit hour will be made up in elective hours.

-Selective Courses (Select two of the following, 6 hours minimum)
+DHD Electives (Select three of the following, 9 hours minimum)